broadinstitute/idmp-fungal-pipelines/documentation/FungalTree/README.md

 - `iqtree2_model`:  Optional string.
 Substitution model to use.
 If not provided, IQ-TREE's ModelFinder will determine the best-fit model.
 - `iqtree2_bootstraps`: Number of ultrafast bootstrap replicates (default = 1000)
 - `alrt`: Number of SH-like approximate likelihood ratio test replicates (default = 1000)
 - `iqtree2_opts`: Optional String.
-User-supplied options for IQ-TREE
+User-supplied options for IQ-TREE2

 **Outputs:**
 - `ml_tree`: Newick file containing the final phylogenetic tree (*_iqtree.nwk)
 - `iqtree2_model_used`: Substitution model used (either user-specified or inferred by ModelFinder)
-- `iqtree2_version`: IQ-TREE 2 version string
+- `iqtree2_version`: IQ-TREE2 version string
 - `date`: Timestamp of the run